ruiqixiong7/Buddhism-core-Scripture-1/README.md

 1. Clone this repository:

    git clone https://github.com/yourusername/midnight_convenient_store.git

 2. Navigate to the project folder:

    cd Buddhism-core scripture
    (Recommended) Create and activate a new Conda environment:

    conda create -n py5_env python=3.10
    conda activate py5_env

 3. Install required Python libraries:

    pip install py5canvas py5 Or, if the repository includes a requirements.txt:

    pip install -r requirements.txt

 4. Launch the Jupyter Notebook:

    jupyter notebook notebook.ipynb

-5.Run all cells in the notebook to see the interactive sketch.
+5. Run all cells in the notebook to see the interactive sketch.

 *
 ## Requirements